fbpx

 • Laundry service – laundry bag in room

 8 luxurious tented rooms offer a choice or King or twin beds.
 Each suite has glorious views over the bushveld, the dam and the Nhlaralumi River.
-French doors open out onto an expansive viewing deck, each with its own private sala pavilion with double day bed for an afternoon read or snooze.
+French doors open out onto an expansive viewing deck, each with its own private plunge pool and sala pavilion with double day bed for an afternoon read or snooze.
 The en-suite bathroom tent is connected to the bedroom tent via an open ‘breezeway’ or small passage.
 On the deck is a double ’rain’ shower with views over the dam.

 Note: Hilltop Lodge is not suitable for people who have difficulty with steps as each suite is accessed by a number of steps.
 However, two suites are considerably closer with fewer steps.
 So please mention any mobility issues when booking.